 Scavenger World: It's a post-apocalyptic series, it goes without saying.
 That said, it's not like scavenging is the only thing people do, and there are several communities dedicated to rebuilding and creating things anew.
 In Fallout 2 and New Vegas, many parts of the wasteland have become quite civilized again.

-Schizo Tech: People before the war had AI, antigravity, robots, computer-assisted driving, pocket computers, satellite-based weapons, and powered armor, but color TV and mobile phones?
-Hell, they weren't miracle-workers.
+Schizo Tech: People before the war had AI, antigravity, robots, computer-assisted driving, pocket computers, satellite-based weapons, and powered armor, but not color TV or mobile phones.
 Justified somewhat in that pre-War society is supposed to represent the Raygun Gothic image of the future popular in the 1950s, not necessarily the future of our world.

-Of course, the post-war world has even more of this going on.
+The post-war world - naturally - has even more of this going on.
 The average wastelander may live in a ramshackle wrought-iron and plywood shack, and work the fields, the brahmin pens, or hunt with a scavenged ancient rifle or revolver that's held together with duct-tape and faith.
 Tribals may be even more primitive, with loincloths and spears made from sticks with kitchen knives tacked on the end.
-The NCR is one of the more advanced and stable civilisations out there; some of the bigger and richer cities and towns will have functional electricity and running water, and they have the know-how to build and maintain some fairly advanced tech themselves, but overall nothing we wouldn't consider cutting-edge.
+The NCR is one of the more advanced and stable civilisations out there; some of the bigger and richer cities and towns will have functional electricity and running water, and they have the know-how to build and maintain some fairly advanced tech themselves, but overall nothing we would consider cutting-edge.
 The Brotherhood of Steel have access to energy weapons, power armour and robots, but they hoard it all and actively seek to confiscate most examples from wastelanders.